sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/uploads.md

 When an upload changes state, we flag the repository as needing to be updated.
 Then the [`worker` service](http://localhost:5080/admin/workers#codeintel-commitgraph) will update the commit graph and unset the flag for that repository asynchronously.

-While this flag is set, set consider a repository's commit graph _stale_.
+While this flag is set, the repository's commit graph is considered _stale_.
 This simply means that there may be some upload records in a `COMPLETED` state that aren't yet being used to resolve code intelligence queries (as might be expected).

 The state of a repository's commit graph can be seen in the code intelligence page in the target repository's index page.